investingsnippets/investingsnippets.github.io/content/posts/are-stock-returns-normally-distributed.md

 rets.plot(figsize=(14,7))
 plt.title("Daily returns", weight="bold");
 ```

 ![png](are-stock-returns-normally-distributed/are-stock-returns-normally-distributed-1-1.png)

-Let's print skewness and kurtosis:
+Let's find skewness and kurtosis:

 ```
 from scipy.stats import kurtosis, skew skew(rets, bias=False)[0], kurtosis(rets, bias=False, fisher=False)[0]
 ```
     (0.20887713542026032, 13.229622042763442)

-It is obvious that the MSFT stock returns for that period follow a leptokurtic distribution and are far from normal.
+It is obvious that the MSFT stock returns (for that period) do not comply with the kurtosis and skewness of a normal distribution.
 Same, of course, happens if we get the log returns instead.

 ```
 log_msft_rets = log_rets(stock_prices).dropna()
 skew(log_msft_rets, bias=False)[0], kurtosis(log_msft_rets, bias=False, fisher=False)[0]
 ```
     (-0.12981025399984283, 12.81366131030108)

 ## Normality Tests